Dan Maraya: Life

-The kuntigi is a small, single-stringed lute.
-The body is usually a large, oval-shaped sardine can covered with goatskin.
-Dan Maraya and other kuntigi players are solo performers who accompany themselves with a rapid ostinato on the kuntigi.
+The kuntigi is a small, single-stringed lute which Maraya plucked, and also drummed the skin soundboard with his fingers.
+The body of his instrument was made from an oval-shaped sardine can covered with goatskin.
+Dan Maraya and other kuntigi players are solo performers who accompany themselves with a rapid ostinato (a continually repeated musical phrase or rhythm) on the kuntigi.
 During instrumental interludes they repeat a fixed pattern for the song they are playing, but while singing, they will often change the notes of the pattern to parallel the melody they are singing.